Germany signals belt-tightening but no tax rises in budget compromise

 To a standing ovation at a Greens party conference, Habeck questioned whether the debt brake was applicable in changed times from "when climate protection was not taken seriously, wars were a thing of the past, China was our cheap workbench?"

-"With the debt brake as it is, we have voluntarily tied our hands behind our backs and are going into a boxing match.
-Is that how we want to win it?
-The others have horseshoes wrapped in their gloves and we don't even have our arms free.
-It's clear how that's going to turn out."
+"With the debt brake as it is, we have voluntarily tied our hands behind our backs and are going into a boxing match," he said.

+However, government spokesperson Steffen Hebestreit said on Friday that reform, which would need a parliamentary supermajority, was not on the immediate agenda.

+"A long-term reform of the debt brake has to be discussed in the long term," he said.
+"The coalition is currently working intensively on putting the 2024 budget together under the conditions set by the constitutional court."

-A poll by the broadcaster ZDF suggested only a minority of Germans, 35%, supported suspending the debt brake however, compared to 61% wanting it to stay in place.
+A poll by the broadcaster ZDF suggested only a minority of Germans supported suspending the debt brake.

 Some 57% wanted the budget shortfall from the court ruling to be covered by spending cuts, 11% favoured tax increases and 23% wanted the state to take on additional debt.

 Germany has been among the weakest economies in Europe this year as high energy costs, weak global orders and higher interest rates have taken their toll.
-Its economy shrank in the third quarter, data showed on Friday.
+Its economy shrank in the third quarter.

-German business morale however improved for a third straight month in November, the Ifo institute said, adding there had been no impact for the time being from the court ruling.
+German business morale however improved for a third straight month in November, the Ifo institute said, adding there had been no impact yet from the court ruling.

-"The question that naturally arises is whether the rise in the Ifo business climate index is merely a flash in the pan or marks a turn for the better?
-We don't really want to believe it," said VP Bank Chief Economist Thomas Gitzel.

-Potential austerity measures resulting from the court decision "are not exactly contributing to greater confidence in future economic development," added Gitzel.

 (Reporting by Holger Hansen, Christian Kraemer, Miranda Murray and Rene Wagner; writing by Matthias Williams; Editing by Toby Chopra)